Jeznar/GitRepo/Spells/1st_Level/README.md

 1. Hex -- The *normal* spell/item
 2. %%Hex - Move%% -- a *helper* item which is copied and edited by **Hex** into the actor's spellbook as an *at-will* spell.
 The funky name is intentional.

+HOMEBREW: If the user of this spell is a subclass *celestial* (typically a warlock), the damage type is *radiant* instead of *necrotic*.

 Following are a few messages this macro can produce.

 ![Hex/Hex_Chat.png](Hex/Hex_Chat.png)